galaxyproject/SARS-CoV-2/proteomics/PXD023016/README.md

 ## Results

 We detected 35 COVID-19 peptides in the nasopharyngeal swab samples.
-The peptides were subjected to BLAST-P andLorikeet analysis to ascertain the validity of peptide spectral matches.
+The peptides were subjected to BLAST-P and Lorikeet analysis to ascertain the validity of peptide spectral matches.
 Our results validated the presence of peptide "**DGIIWVATEGALNTPK**" with good spectral quality.